The Kavanaugh News Is Triggering AF — Especially For Women In Media

 Through it all, survivors like Horton are finding ways to cope, but often, they wish workplaces would do more to make office environments safer and more comfortable for women and survivors — especially in times like these.
 “At the very least, I wish that companies or individual department heads would bring folks together to encourage a moment for dialogue, for folks to express their feelings or concerns and finding the best way to navigate the political climate,” Horton said, and she was certainly not the only one who felt this way.

-“No matter what, every workplace needs to prioritize victims and survivors and anyone who is marginalized or vulnerable to abuse — not only in words and actions but literal policies,” Belle concluded.
-“At bare minimum, that's what companies and office places owe [us]: the ability to feel comfortable, safe, and prioritized.”
+“No matter what, every workplace needs to prioritise victims and survivors and anyone who is marginalised or vulnerable to abuse — not only in words and actions but literal policies,” Belle concluded.
+“At bare minimum, that's what companies and office places owe [us]: the ability to feel comfortable, safe, and prioritised.”

 If you have experienced sexual violence and are in need of crisis support, please call the RAINN Sexual Assault Hotline at 1-800-656-HOPE (4673).